readium/swift-toolkit/Documentation/Migration Guide.md

 All migration steps necessary in reading apps to upgrade to major versions of the Swift Readium toolkit will be documented in this file.

+## Unreleased

+### Async APIs

+Plenty of completion-based APIs were changed to use `async` functions instead.
+Follow the deprecation warnings to update your codebase.

 ## 3.0.0-alpha.1

 ### R2 prefix dropped